mustafa-ozturk/githubstonks/README.md

 </div>

-## What is githubstonks ?

-<a href="https://githubstonks.com/" target="_blank">githubstonks.com</a>

-Githubstonks is a stock market game where the stocks are popular GitHub repositories.
+<a href="https://githubstonks.com/" target="_blank">githubstonks.com</a> is a stock market game where the stocks are popular GitHub repositories.
 You can buy and sell repo's like React, Node, and more.

 ---